Board-Certified Veterinarians

 The Emergency Symptoms 73% of Pet Owners Miss Until It’s Too Late

-🔮 Medical Standards: AAHA 2026 Vaccination Guidelines, AVMA Preventive Healthcare protocols, CAPC parasite prevention recommendations.
+📎 Medical Standards: AAHA 2026 Vaccination Guidelines, AVMA Preventive Healthcare protocols, CAPC parasite prevention recommendations.

 Preventive Care — Why It’s 10–100× Cheaper Than Treatment

 An annual wellness exam costs $75–$150.
-Catching early kidney disease at that exam might require a $50 diet change.
-Missing it until crisis?
-That’s a $3,000–$8,000 emergency hospitalisation.
-The numbers aren’t even close.
+Missing early kidney disease until crisis?
+That’s $3,000–$8,000 in emergency hospitalisation.

 Veterinarian conducting preventive care examination on a dog

-Emergency vs. Urgent vs. Monitor — Know the Difference
+Emergency vs. Urgent vs. Monitor

-🚨 EMERGENCY — Go Now, Don’t Call First
+🚨 EMERGENCY — Go Now

-Every minute matters.
 Call ahead while driving.

 ⚠️ URGENT — Within 24–48 Hours

-👁️ Weekly Home Monitoring Checklist
+👁️ Weekly Home Monitoring

 🦷 Dental Disease — The Silent Epidemic